EladRK/angular-starter/README.md

 ## Dependencies

 All you need to run this starter is [node.js](https://nodejs.org/) installed.
+And you should also have following NPM packages installed globally:

+  - gulp (npm install -g gulp)
+  - tsd (npm install -g tsd)

 ## Creators